Jarret Doege

-Jarret Doege (DAY-gee; born December 5, 1997) is an American professional football quarterback for the Toronto Argonauts of the Canadian Football League (CFL).
-He played college football at Bowling Green, West Virginia and Troy.
+Jarret Doege (DAY-gee; born December 5, 1997) is an American professional football quarterback.
+He was most recently a member of the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+He played college football for the Bowling Green Falcons, West Virginia Mountaineers and Troy Trojans.

 Early life

 Doege played at Lubbock-Cooper High School in Lubbock, Texas.
 Although he passed for 3,363 yards and 33 touchdowns during his senior season, he was not heavily recruited.
 Rated as the No. 55 prostyle quarterback in the country by 247Sports.com, he committed to Bowling Green on March 28, 2016.

 College career

 Bowling Green

 As a freshman at Bowling Green, Doege battled with James Morgan throughout the season for the starting quarterback position, eventually winning the job by the end of the season.
 In seven games, he passed for 1,381 yards, 12 touchdowns, and 3 interceptions.

 Doege was named the starting quarterback at Bowling Green for his sophomore season after Morgan's transfer to FIU.
 In his first season as the starter, he passed for 2,660 yards, 27 touchdowns, and 15 interceptions.
 The team, however, struggled as they went 3–9 and fired head coach Mike Jinks after the season.